 An egg-shaped mushroom was hidden under dead leaves.

 After almost 15 minutes of searching and waiting, at point 3 on the map I found the eagle in the sky.
-It was on a tree that i thought it was, just that he was on a side I could not reach with my camera.
+It was on a tree that I thought it was, just that he was on a side I could not reach with my camera.
 Now that he was gliding, I tried my best to get him into the frame.

 I just could not get a better shot of it… at least to know if it is the Mountain Eagle (Golden Eagle) or not.
 It looked juvenile anyway, perhaps 1,5 meters in wing spam.